zhulinchng/kaggleGenAI/README.md

 ## Day 5 - MLOps for Generative AI

 > [Day 5 Livestream with Paige Bailey – 5-Day Gen AI Intensive Course | Kaggle](https://www.youtube.com/watch?v=uCFW0i9xrBc)

+**Question 1:** How has MLOps changed with the introduction of large language models and generative AI?

+**Answer 1:** MLOps has evolved significantly from manual processes in early 2010s to today.
+Key changes include:

+1) Incorporation of new roles like prompt engineers and AI engineers,
+2) Broader artifact management including model configurations, foundation models, prompt templates, and chaining pipelines,
+3) Shift towards holistic application monitoring rather than just model monitoring,
+4) Integration of user feedback and task-specific evaluations,
+5) Need for more agile workflows due to rapidly emerging models and frameworks.

+The field has moved from manual deployments to automated pipelines and serverless machine learning, with cloud adoption accelerating scalability and reliability while reducing costs.

+**Question 2:** Tell me about the importance of evaluation for productionizing models.
+Is it only possible for text or is multimodal evaluation also an option?

+**Answer 2:** Evaluation has become more complex with generative AI.
+For text evaluation, traditional metrics like BLEU or ROUGE scores can be used when comparing against ground truth, but they have limitations.
+LLMs can now be used as judges to evaluate other models' responses.

+For multimodal evaluation, particularly in image and video generation, new approaches are being developed.

+The [Gecko](https://arxiv.org/pdf/2403.20327) work at Google DeepMind demonstrates how Gemini models can be used to break down evaluation tasks into sub-questions for better understanding of model performance.
+Key considerations include:

+1) Defining clear use cases and building comprehensive evaluation datasets,
+2) Moving beyond single scores to provide more detailed breakdowns,
+3) Giving users control and flexibility in evaluation metrics,
+4) Developing general approaches that can work across different modalities.

+**Question 3:** What MLOps challenges are no longer priorities, given many companies are now using REST API calls as opposed to training, deploying, and maintaining their own models?

+**Answer 3:** Several traditional MLOps challenges have become less critical:

+1) Data preparation, training, and loss function evaluation are now handled by model providers,
+2) Model deployment and auto-scaling concerns are managed by the API providers,
+3) Traditional data and model drift monitoring is less relevant.

+However, new priorities have emerged:

+1) Focus on evaluation of toxicity, factual knowledge, and task-specific metrics,
+2) Need for different types of guardrails focused on use cases rather than numerical thresholds
+3) Shift from data science skills to prompt engineering and AI engineering skills.

+Companies can now focus more on building applications rather than managing infrastructure.

+**Question 4:** Tell me a little bit about Vertex AI, and why a customer might want to use it at their company?

+**Answer 4:** Vertex AI is an Enterprise AI platform that serves as a one-stop shop for both generative and non-generative machine learning tasks.
+Key features include:

+1) Access to multiple models including Gemini, Anthropic, and other open-source models,
+2) Tools for grounding models and building agents,
+3) Complete MLOps toolkit including managed notebooks, experiment tracking, and MLOps pipelines
+4) AutoML capabilities with point-and-click interface for users with less ML expertise.

+The platform abstracts away infrastructure management, allowing companies to focus on ML implementation rather than DevOps concerns.

+**Question 5:** What specific MLOps practices should be prioritized when starting with generative AI on Vertex AI, and how do these MLOps workflows for predictive practices differ from traditional models?

+**Answer 5:** Key MLOps practices for generative AI include:

+1) Model Discovery - systematically evaluating models based on quality, latency, cost, and compliance,
+2) Prompt Engineering - managing prompts as both data and code with version control and testing,
+3) Chaining and Augmentation - integrating external APIs and data sources,
+4) Model Tuning and Training - supporting fine-tuning techniques and artifact management,
+5) Evaluation - implementing both manual and automated approaches,
+6) Deployment - managing components with standard software engineering practices,
+7) Governance - establishing control and transparency over the entire lifecycle.

+Beginner-friendly tools include Vertex AI Model Garden, Vertex Studio playground for experimentation, Agent Builder for creating conversational chatbots, and Vertex AI pipelines for MLOps automation.

+**Question 6:** What are some strategies to monitor large generative AI models using Google Cloud in production environments with high variability in user queries?

+**Answer 6:** Monitoring strategies focus on two main aspects:

+1) System Performance - tracking latency, query size, and other operational metrics,
+2) Model Quality - monitoring answer accuracy, relevance, and safety.

+Implementation strategies include:

+1) Storing detailed logs of user queries, retrieved snippets, prompts, and generated answers in BigQuery,
+2) Creating embeddings for queries and answers to group similar ones together,
+3) Analyzing user feedback for specific query clusters,
+4) Using Looker integration for building monitoring dashboards,
+5) Leveraging open-source observability tools coupled with Google Cloud Trace and Logging for detailed tracing of model interactions.

+**Question 7:** How does Vertex AI enhance MLOps for foundation models and generative AI applications?
+Are there specific features that make it more suited for generative AI compared to other tools?

+**Answer 7:** Vertex AI enhances MLOps for generative AI through several features:

+1) Prompt Optimization Tool - automating prompt engineering and optimization using evaluation datasets,
+2) Comprehensive Evaluation Tools - comparing models, prompts, and measuring fine-tuning impact,
+3) Production Monitoring - experimental capabilities to evaluate model performance and safety compliance,
+4) Integration with other GCP tools - including pipelines and experiments for scalable experimentation,
+5) Prompt Management - storing, understanding, and iterating on prompts,
+6) Prompt Gallery - providing starting templates for various applications.

+These features are designed to scale effectively for enterprise needs while maintaining quality and safety standards.